The art of leaving everything on the page.

 Smut Today

-It is not hard to find smut today, whether you log on to the fan fiction publishing platform, Archive of Our Own (AO3), or drop by your local bookstore to pick up A Court of Thorns and Roses or any other smutty recommendation that’s been circulating on TikTok.
-If there’s one thing humans are going to do, it creates vivid, steamy fantasies to help themselves and others get off.
+It is not hard to find smut today.
+You can log on to the fan fiction publishing platform Archive of Our Own (AO3), browse #BookTok, or stop by your local bookstore to pick up A Court of Thorns and Roses or devour the cult favorite Heated Rivalry, a modern sports romance that helped cement hockey players as unlikely erotic heroes.
+If there is one thing humans are going to do, it is create vivid, steamy fantasies to help themselves and others get off.
 In the realm of human history, smut is a constant.